wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    7. Extremely high levels of security are provided.
 This level requires extensive testing, measurement, and independent testing.
    <br /><br />

-Security Models: <a target="_blank" href="https://www.youtube.com/watch?v=LGqZbiitiDw&t=15m32s">REMEMBER</a> <a target="_blank" href="https://www.youtube.com/watch?v=qZB6_lp9M30&list=PLZKdGEfEyJhKWyryIvx_jm1jn6ZMTi7gW&index=3">VIDEO</a>: <a target="_blank" href="https://www.youtube.com/watch?v=FRi73kodf_c&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR&index=2">2</a>,<a target="_blank" title="2016" href="https://www.youtube.com/watch?v=4esHgEOmTqU&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR">3</a>
+Security Models: <a target="_blank" href="https://www.youtube.com/watch?v=LGqZbiitiDw&t=15m32s" title="CISSP Memorization Tips and Techniques (ultimate guide) by Jan 25, 2021">REMEMBER</a> <a target="_blank" href="https://www.youtube.com/watch?v=qZB6_lp9M30&list=PLZKdGEfEyJhKWyryIvx_jm1jn6ZMTi7gW&index=3">VIDEO</a>: <a target="_blank" href="https://www.youtube.com/watch?v=FRi73kodf_c&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR&index=2">2</a>,<a target="_blank" title="2016" href="https://www.youtube.com/watch?v=4esHgEOmTqU&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR">3</a>
    * The <a target="_blank" href="https://www.wikiwand.com/en/Bell%E2%80%93LaPadula_model">Bell-LaPadula (BLP) model</a> focuses on data confidentiality and controlled access to classified information.
 It uses a state machine with transition functions to control information flow, characterized by the phrase "write up, read down" (WURD).
+MEMONIC: Bell.
 It was the first mathematical model of a multilevel system for enforcing access control.
 Not dynamic.
 It's a multilevel security model because it allows simultaneous processing of classified information across the security levels.

    * The Brewer-Nash (Chinese Wall) model introduced the concept of allowing <strong>dynamic</strong> access controls based on a user’s previous actions (conflicts of interest).
 Based on RBAC.

    * The <a target="_blank" href="https://www.wikiwand.com/en/Clark%E2%80%93Wilson_model">Clark-Wilson integrity model</a> concerns itself with data integrity by allowing data to be altered only through programs and not directly by users.

    * The Lipner model shares characteristics with the Clark-Wilson model in that it separates objects into data and programs.

    * The Biba Integrity Model describes rules for the protection of data integrity.

    * Graham-Denning model

    * HRU (Harrison-Ruzzo-Ullman) uses ACL matrix of subject roles with columns of objects.

    * The Take-Grant model is represented as a directed graph, called a protection graph.
 The subjects and objects of the computer system are the vertices and the access rights of subjects to objects are represented by arcs.

    * The Goguen-Meseguer model is the foundation of the noninterference model.
 With this model, the list of objects that a subject can access is predetermined.

    * The Sutherland model defines a set of system states, initial states, and state transitions.
 Using these predetermined secure states, the Sutherland model maintains integrity and prohibits interference.
    <br /><br />